 Why is insurance more expensive for 21-year-olds?

 Although you might have been driving for a few years, you are still considered inexperienced by most insurance companies.
-Your premium will depend on your individual rating factors, like the type of car you drive, the coverages you choose, the discounts you qualify for and your driving history.
-In general, 21-year-olds pay more for car insurance due to the higher risk of causing an accident due to inexperience, even if no accidents have occurred.
+Your premium will depend on your individual rating factors, like the type of car you drive, the coverage you choose, the discounts you qualify for and your driving history.
+In general, average car insurance rates for 21-year-olds are higher due to the lack of driving experience and higher risk of causing an accident.
+This is typically the case even if you have no accidents on your driving record.

 Is it cheaper to stay on my parents’ insurance policy?